 Can I Sell Health Insurance for Expatriates?

-Yes, expatriates are one of the biggest users of international health insurance.
+Yes, expatriates (also known as expats) are one of the biggest users of international health insurance.

 What is an expatriate?

 Expatriate, or expat, is a citizen of one country that is currently living in another.
 Expatriates are typically temporary visitors which creates the need to offer them international health insurance.

 Not all countries require expats to have health insurance prior to being issued a visa.

 Countries that require current international health insurance prior to issuing a visa are referred to as Schengen countries.